Are you looking to start raising some chickens? You might be surprised! There are many things to learn about these birds.

 There are places where roosters are not allowed.
 It is not advisable to get straight runs in such areas.

-If you do decide to get straight runs, you should prepare an exit plan for the cockerels before it starts crowing.
+If you do decide to get straight runs, you should prepare an exit plan for the cockerels before they start crowing.

 You can keep the cockerel around for some time as it won’t start crowing until a few months.
 When it’s time, you might want to consider giving it, selling it or cooking it.